adamlwgriffiths/schematics-tree/README.rst

 There is currently no authentication / security mechanism, so avoid using this for internet-connected systems.

-If you're not using flask in your application, this function will create a flask application and set it up for you.

 To serve the page you can use flask itself, but websockets won't work using flasks built in application.
 To enable websockets you must use a WSGI server such as: